DavidJones10/ILI9341_DaisySeed_Tests/README.md

-# ILI9341 driver for ElectroSmith Daisy Seed platform
+# ILI9341 Tests on the Daisy Seed using the driver written by brbrr in this repo: [ili9341_daisy](https://github.com/brbrr/ili9341_daisy/tree/main)

-## Overview
+## Overview copied from brbrr's repo

 - In current state, it is capable producing solid 40 FPS.
 - Uses DMA for SPI communication.